 A testamentary trust becomes operational at the death of its creator, according to the Illinois Department of Revenue.
 Its formation is directed and specified in a last will and testament.
 It can be used to leave an inheritance for a minor child, and it can also be a way to deal with the proceeds of a life insurance policy.

 A testamentary trust is unique because, unlike a living trust, it's created at death according to a last will and testament.
 The will includes instructions for the executor of the probate estate to create the trust upon the grantor's death.
 This type of trust is automatically irrevocable because it doesn't go into effect until after death.
 The grantor therefore can't make any changes to it.

 Testamentary trusts are commonly used to provide for child beneficiaries.
 Trust & Will indicates that there are two main types of testamentary trusts: family trusts and separate trusts.

 A separate trust is set up for each beneficiary individually and managed individually.
 A family trust is one that outlines the distribution of assets among all named beneficiaries.
 A family trust is often established to provide extra for specific beneficiaries, such as a child, a relative with special needs or an elderly parent.

 A testamentary trust established in your will is very simple to draw up, and it has few extra fees or costs associated with it, at least before the probate process begins.
 This is in contrast to a living trust, which can be quite costly in attorney fees, depending on the complexity of your situation.

 A testamentary trust provides protection for assets you wish to pass to your descendants in the manner you want.
-It can remain in force for as many years as you specify, until the children have grown, or married or had children of their own.
+It can remain in force for as many years as you specify, until the children have grown, or married or have children of their own.
 The trust can be customized to follow your wishes.

-No Tax Advantage
+There's No Tax Advantage